Giannis Antetokounmpo NBA Playoffs Player Props: Bucks vs. Heat

 - Antetokounmpo's Bucks average 102.4 possessions per game, which ranks 12th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive squad in the league, allowing 109.8 points per contest.
+- Defensively, the Heat are second in the NBA, allowing 109.8 points per contest.

-- On the glass, the Heat have allowed 41.9 rebounds per contest, which puts them sixth in the league.
+- On the glass, the Heat are ranked sixth in the league, giving up 41.9 rebounds per contest.

-- In terms of assists, the Heat are 14th in the league, allowing 25.6 per game.
+- Looking at assists, the Heat are 14th in the league, allowing 25.6 per game.

+- In terms of 3-pointers, the Heat are ranked 28th in the league, giving up 13.1 makes per game.

 Giannis Antetokounmpo vs. the Heat